Receiving Support Payments

 What if I don’t find the answer to my general question?

-If you were unable to find the information you were seeking, contact us.
-If you think the answer to your question may be helpful to other people, we invite you to send your comments through the feedback form.
+If you were unable to find the information you need, contact us.
+If you think the answer to your question may be helpful to others, we invite you to send your comments through the feedback form.
 We work hard to make information more accessible to our customers and the public and look forward to hearing from you.

 How do I get help to resolve a problem with my child support case?

-The best way to take care of an issue is at the local child support office that handles your case.
-If you have not yet talked to a lead worker or manager at the local child support office, contact the office assigned to your case and ask to speak to them.
+The best way to take care of an issue is at the local child support office that handles your case and the case manager assigned to your case.
+If you still have a problem, contact a lead worker or manager at the office assigned to your case.

 What if I have a grievance?

-Parties in child support cases are entitled to fair, professional, courteous, and accurate service from the offices of the Oregon Child Support Program.
+Participants in child support cases are entitled to fair, professional, courteous, and accurate service from the Oregon Child Support Program.

-If you have not received this level of service, please contact a supervisor in that office.
+If you have not received this level of service, please contact a supervisor for the office or team.
 If speaking to a supervisor does not resolve the issue, you may wish to file a grievance using the Child Support Grievance Form (PDF).
 The form contains instructions for filing the grievance, including the address where it should be sent.
-Your grievance will be screened, and if accepted, responded to within 90 days.
+Your grievance will be screened and, if accepted, responded to within 90 days.

 Do I have to make payments through the Oregon Department of Justice?